DerDu/MOC-Framework/README.md

 `Api::Module()->Office()->Document()->Pdf();`

-- This Pdf-Module uses the Pdf-Extension which is powered by 3PS from "fPDF"
+- This Pdf-Module uses the Pdf-Extension which is powered by 3PS from "tFPDF"
 - You are able to exchange this Pdf-Extension with one powered by 3PS from "tcPdf"
 - See?
-MOC-Framework is not "specifically designed" to work with "fPDF" ;-)
+MOC-Framework is not "specifically designed" to work with "tFPDF" ;-)

 So there are three parts: